tatsuyai713/lwrclpy-for-FastDDSv3/test/README.md

 This directory contains test scripts for verifying that lwrclpy sample code runs correctly on macOS and Ubuntu.

+## Test Scripts

+- `test_examples_mac.py` - Test suite for macOS
+- `test_examples_ubuntu.py` - Test suite for Ubuntu/Linux

+Both scripts test the same examples but are optimized for their respective platforms.

 ## Requirements

 ### macOS